Chloride transport in conductive polymer films for an n-type thermoelectric platform†

-The Cl− transport in conductive polymer (CP) film was demonstrated for n-type thermoelectric (TE) harvesting.
+Cl− transport in a conductive polymer (CP) film was demonstrated for n-type thermoelectric (TE) harvesting.
 CPs have been considered as an important group of p-type TE materials due to their high TE functionalities plus simple processing steps for a device.
-In particular, recently emerging p-type ionic CPs could be unique candidates due to their high Seebeck coefficients (S).
-However, n-type materials based on CPs suffer from very poor TE functionalities and n-type ionic TE CP materials have not been realized so far.
-Here, we report the first example of n-type mixed ionic−electronic CP composite (NPC) films.
-The p-type nature of the PEDOT:PSS films was drastically converted into n-type nature in the presence of CuCl2 through metal binding with polymers and thus formation of Cl− channels.
-A fluorescence imaging using as a Cl− indicator and time-of-flight secondary ion mass spectrometry mapping confirmed that Cl− transports in the film from hot to cold electrode.
-In addition, electron spin resonance spectrum indicated major spin density transition from a polaron of the PEDOT:PSS to the polymer bound unpair electron spin of Cu ion by increasing CuCl2 content, to prove the binding of metal ions with PSS unit of the polymer chain.
-These mixed ionic−electronic NPC films recorded a surprisingly high negative S of over −18.2 mV K−1 and a power factor of 1.7 mW m−1 K−2 at 80% RH with 40 wt% of CuCl2.
-Taking advantage of this high performance, the CP films were integrated with a p-type CP film as a flexible module-type TE harvester with 10 pairs of p-n legs on CNT electrodes.
-This TE harvester showed 1.55 V of thermovoltage for a low temperature gradient of 4.5 K. This high anion transport in a TE CP hydrogel film might be a useful solution for environmentally benign and body-worn electronics.
+In particular, recently emerging p-type ionic CPs can be unique candidates due to their high Seebeck coefficients (S).
+However, n-type materials based on CPs suffer from very poor TE functionalities, and n-type ionic TE CP materials have not been realized so far.
+Here, we report the first example of n-type mixed ionic–electronic CP composite (NPC) films.
+The p-type TE properties of the PEDOT:PSS films was drastically converted into the n-type TE properties in the presence of CuCl2 through metal binding with polymers, thus resulting in the formation of Cl− channels.
+Fluorescence imaging using Cl− as an indicator and time-of-flight secondary ion mass spectrometry mapping confirmed that Cl− is transported in the film from the hot to the cold electrode.
+In addition, electron spin resonance spectroscopy indicated the major spin density transition from a polaron of PEDOT:PSS to the polymer-bound unpaired electron spin of Cu ions by increasing the CuCl2 content to prove the binding of metal ions with the PSS unit of the polymer chain.
+These mixed ionic–electronic NPC films recorded a surprisingly high negative S value of over −18.2 mV K−1 and a power factor of 1.7 mW m−1 K−2 at 80% RH with 40 wt% of CuCl2.
+Taking advantage of this high performance, the CP films were integrated with a p-type CP film as a flexible module-type TE harvester with 10 pairs of p–n legs on CNT electrodes.
+This TE harvester showed a thermovoltage of 1.55 V for a low temperature gradient of 4.5 K. This high anion transport in a TE CP hydrogel film might be a useful solution for environmentally benign and body-worn electronics.